Capitalism versus CommunismDownload Study

 V. PERU, PRIVATE PROPERTY, AND POVERTY

-To obtain legal authorization to build a house on state-owned land took six years and eleven months requiring 207 administrative steps in 52 government offices….
+To obtain legal authorization to build a house on state-owned land took 6 years and 11 months requiring 207 administrative steps in 52 government offices….
 To obtain a legal title for that piece of land took 728 [additional] steps.2

-States Grudem regarding de Soto’s similar attempt to obtain a permit to build a small garment workshop on the outskirts of Lima:
+States Dr. Wayne Grudem regarding de Soto’s similar attempt to obtain a permit to build a small garment workshop on the outskirts of Lima:

-They worked at the registration process six hours a day and it took them 289 days!
-The cost was the equivalent of $1,231 U.S. dollars, or thirty-one times the monthly minimum wage equivalent (approximately three years’ salary for the ordinary person living in Peru).3
+They worked at the registration process 6 hours a day, and it took them 289 days!
+The cost was the equivalent of $1,231 U.S. dollars, or 31 times the monthly minimum wage equivalent (approximately 3 years’ salary for the ordinary person living in Peru).3

 VI.
 AMERICAN ENVIRONMENTALISM, PRIVATE PROPERTY, AND POVERTY

-After taking ten years to develop and only twenty-five years of operation, the much-needed San Onofre nuclear power plant in San Clemente, CA, is now closed.
+After taking ten years to develop and after only twenty-five years of operation, the much-needed San Onofre Nuclear Power Plant in San Clemente, California, is now closed.
 Blaming incessant lawsuits and subsequent delays caused by environmental groups, the executive of Southern California Edison, which championed the project, said the utility would never again create another nuclear power plant.
 As a result, the utility has not attempted to build another power plant on its own private property.

-When environmentalists and their choking, imbalanced regulations descended on the logging industry in the Northwest, claiming the spotted owl was an endangered species (an owl that is identical to the California spotted owl, which is in abundant supply), it nearly destroyed the industry.
+Environmentalists and their choking, imbalanced regulations descended on the logging industry in the Northwest, claiming the spotted owl was an endangered species (an owl that is identical to the California spotted owl, which is in abundant supply), and nearly destroyed the industry.
 Fifty thousand lost jobs later, owners can no longer harvest lumber at will from their private property.

 These three vignettes serve to illustrate the encroachment of government on commerce and private property.

 In California, where our family has resided for four generations, there has been a huge stagnation in development (especially compared to Texas) since the adoption and requirement of Environmental Impact Reports.
 The bottom line is that even though private property exists, the economic benefits God intends for private property ownership have been greatly diminished.
-Viewed through the lens of developable land, it is the government that now, in essence, owns the land!
+Viewed through the lens of developable land, now the government, in essence, owns the land!
 What a huge philosophical about-face from the days of the Great Oklahoma Land Rush!
 The present overly regulatory policies of our nation’s government, biblically speaking, pave the way for the road to poverty.

-It is the private ownership of land that best serves the continuing prosperity of any nation!
+The private ownership of land best serves the continuing prosperity of any nation!